-These matters are subject to the regulations of the registration body, the Scientific and Academic Computer Network (NASK).
+These matters are subject to the regulations of the registration body, NASK.
 In order to register a domain the interested party contracts NASK.
 This interested party has to declare that the data it submits to NASK is accurate and that the submission of the offer and the performance of the contract does not infringe any third party's rights or the law.
 NASK does not examine whether by entering into or performing the contract the subscriber has infringed the third party's rights or the law.
+However, a final and binding judgment stating that a subscriber infringed third-party rights may constitute grounds to terminate the contract.

 Moreover, depending on the particular matter, provisions concerning trademark protection, the Combating of Unfair Competition Act of 16 April 1993 (ACUC), copyright law and provisions of the Civil Code will apply.
 It is possible to register domain names without being a resident in Poland.